IBM/ibm-block-csi-driver/Documentation/csi_ug_requirements.md

 1.  **For RHEL OS users:** Ensure iSCSI connectivity.
 If using RHCOS or if the packages are already installed, skip this step and continue to step [2](#config_multipath).

-2. Configure Linux® multipath devices on the host.
+<a name="config_multipath">2.</a>  Configure Linux® multipath devices on the host.

     **Important:** Be sure to configure each worker with storage connectivity according to your storage system instructions.
-For more information, find your storage system documentation on [IBM Knowledge Center](http://www.ibm.com/support/knowledgecenter)\(ibm.com/support/knowledgecenter\).
+For more information, find your storage system documentation in [IBM Documentation](http://www.ibm.com/docs/) (ibm.com/docs/).

     1.  **Additional configuration steps for OpenShift® Container Platform users \(RHEL and RHCOS\).** Other users can continue to step [3](#enable_vol_snapshots).